arundeep78/get_clean_data_project/README.md

  * join_data
     - Takes names of 2 data files with similar variables and return the row-combined dataset
  * get_feature_cols_means_std
-    - It takes features file name as input, filters the feature names for mean and std and returns filtered column numbers and tidy names
+    - It takes features file name as input, filters the feature names for "mean"" and "std"" and returns filtered column numbers and tidy names
  * get_activity_names
     - Reads the file that contains activity names and number mapping